-The software and data integrity failures vulnerability is a new entrant to the OWASP Top Ten 2021 (A08).
+The vulnerability of software and data integrity failures is a new entrant to the OWASP Top Ten 2021 (A08).
 The entry covers various application security weaknesses that may lead to insufficient integrity verification.
 A few of such scenarios leading to integrity failures include:

 - Faulty assumptions of the server-side and client-side components in use